 Proper Reporting of End User Public IP Address¶

 By default, the Ingress controller assumes that it is directly exposed to the Internet and that the IP addresses of connecting clients are their actual IPs.
-When passing client requests to upstream services, the controller will automatically add the HTTP request header
+However, the requests can be passed through the load balancer (e.g. AWS ELB or Google Network Load Balancer) before being sent to the Ingress controller.

-This feature is highly dependent on the cloud platform being used; in majority of cases it can be activated by setting the
+This feature is highly dependent on the cloud platform being used; in the majority of cases, it can be activated by setting the

 values.yaml file attribute

 controller.service.externalTrafficPolicy to the value

-Enable Ingress Controller to Take the Value from the X-FORWARDED-FOR HTTP Request Header¶
+Step 2: Enable Ingress controller to take the value from the X-FORWARDED-FOR HTTP request header¶